 Hi, my name is Dick Donohue.
-Originally from Portage, Michigan, after a 3 1/2 year stint in Washington state, I now live in the Salt Lake City area.
+Originally from Portage, Michigan, after a 3 1/2 year stint in Washington state, I now live in Salt Lake City.
 I am a child of God, a faithful follower of Jesus Christ, a husband, a father, a son, a brother, a harmonica player and an Information Technology Professional.

 I was born a small white child.
 I don’t remember much about it.
-I was quite young at the time…. 😉 I’m told that it happened on Long Island in New York in 1961.
+I was quite young at the time…. 😉 I’m told that it happened in Bethpage, New York on Long Island in 1961.
 I am the fourth of five kids.
 My family is now scattered across the globe.
-My brother, Mark, lives in a couple hours and a ferry-ride away from me in Friday Harbor of Washington.
+My brother, Mark, lives in Friday Harbor of Washington.
 My sister, Carol, lives in Hamilton, Michigan.
 My brother Paul lives in Las Vegas; and my little younger brother, Pete lives in Portage, Michigan.
-After living for years in Florida, my mother we finally moved my mother closer to family (my brother Paul) in Las Vegas where she lives in a memory care facility with her constant companion: Alzheimer’s disease.
+My mother lives in a memory care facility in Las Vegas with her constant companion: Alzheimer’s disease.
 My father (who is still one of the smartest men I know) lives in southern California.
 Needless to say, family reunions are pretty rare.

 The Main Thing is to keep The Main Thing the Main Thing